usgin/usgin-cache/features/readme.md

 ### features.getGeoJson([featuretype], [callback])

 This function returns a set of GeoJSON features as a FeatureCollection.
-If a `featuretype` is provided, then the FeatureCollection will only contain features of the specified type.
+If a `featuretype` is provided, then the FeatureCollection will only contain features of the specified type. `callback` is fired with an error message, if one was encountered, otherwise nothing.

+### features.buildClusters([callback])

+Builds clusters of features and stores them in CouchDB.
+Clusters are built for each of a set range of zoom levels.
+The `callback` is fired with an error message if one was encountered, otherwise nothing.

+### features.getClusters(zoom, callback)

+Gets cluster features from the database for the specified `zoom` level. `callback` is fired following the common pattern of `callback(err, features)`, where `err` is null if no error was enocountered, and `features` is a GeoJSON FeatureCollection.

 ### features.db